By James Wilson · Oct 18, 2025

 Routing issues Regional IPv6 failures detected by geographically distributed probes

-The key principle is independent checks for each protocol.
-A single monitor that resolves to whichever IP version the operating system prefers will mask partial outages.
-By maintaining separate IPv4 and IPv6 monitors, you get a clear, unambiguous view of each protocol's health.
+The key principle: independent checks for each protocol.
+A single monitor that resolves to whichever IP version the OS prefers will mask partial outages.
+You need separate IPv4 and IPv6 monitors.
+Period.
+One green and one red is the clearest diagnostic signal you will ever get.

-3. Check that your web server or load balancer explicitly listens on IPv6 addresses for both HTTP and HTTPS.
+3. Check your web server config.
+Confirm it has both IPv4 and IPv6 listen directives for HTTP and HTTPS.

-5. Confirm that ICMPv6 is not blocked, especially "Packet Too Big" messages needed for PMTUD.
+5. Confirm ICMPv6 is not blocked.
+Especially "Packet Too Big" (type 2).
+This is not optional.

-6. Test DNS resolution of your AAAA record from multiple geographic locations.
+6. Test AAAA record resolution from at least three different geographic locations.

-7. Set up separate IPv4 and IPv6 monitors in UptyBots and verify that both report as UP.
+7. Set up separate IPv4 and IPv6 monitors in UptyBots.
+Confirm both report UP.

 See setup tutorials or get started with UptyBots monitoring today.